• Free shipping on all orders

 Should Dogs Be Allowed to Have Sex?

-Outside of the purpose of reproduction, the answer to this question is a resounding no. A female dog is typically only receptive to a male while she’s in estrus. female dogs won’t likely accept the advances of a male while out of estrus.
+Outside of the purpose of reproduction, the answer to this question is a resounding no. A female dog is typically only receptive to a male while she’s in estrus.
+Female dogs won’t likely accept the advances of a male while out of estrus.
 If both animals are intact and breeding is desired, then they can be allowed to mate, although this typically should be done with supervision to ensure neither animal gets hurt.

 If you are not a dog breeder, you should not be letting your dog have sex for any reason.
-Mating may not only be uncomfortable for female dogs, there is a risk of injury that comes with dogs tying as well.
+Mating may not only be uncomfortable for female dogs, but there is a risk of injury that comes with dogs tying as well.
 If the dogs pull away from each other or someone attempts to separate them while they’re tied, this can lead to injuries to the genitals of both dogs.
 Plus, you’re likely to end up with a pregnancy.

 Dogs don’t seem to have sex for pleasure in the way that humans do, so there’s no reason for a male dog to be allowed to have sex “just because” or because he seems sexually frustrated.
 Sexual frustration in male dogs can be managed through behavioral training and neutering, and it should not be encouraged.